 HomeResources › Futures Prop Firm Comparison

-Futures Prop Firm Comparison: Apex vs Topstep vs MyFundedFutures
+Futures Prop Firm Comparison 2026: Apex vs Topstep vs MyFundedFutures vs Bulenox vs TradeDay

-The three biggest US futures prop firms — Apex Trader Funding, Topstep, MyFundedFutures — all let you trade the same instruments, but their rule sets shape the kind of strategy that survives.
-Here's the side-by-side, and which one matches which kind of trader.
+The major US futures prop firms — Apex Trader Funding, Topstep, MyFundedFutures, Bulenox, TradeDay, and FTMO — all let you trade the same instruments, but their rule sets shape the kind of strategy that survives.
+Here's the full side-by-side across six firms, which one matches which kind of trader, and the automation policies that matter most if you're running Pine Script strategies.
 For a deeper head-to-head on the two most popular firms, see our dedicated Apex vs Topstep comparison.
-For the full universe of prop firms compared on automation, drawdown type, and costs, browse the Compare index.
+For the full universe compared by drawdown type, automation, and costs, browse the Compare index.

 What each firm rewards